rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 with a plethora of internal documentation and explanation.

-The main requirement to make use of both presented libraries is determinism in your game exection.
+The main requirement to make use of both presented libraries is determinism in your game execution.
 Resimulation requires that the result of progressing the game state depending on the given inputs yield the exact same results every time.
 Additionally, you need to be able to load, save and progress your gamestate without rendering the outcome.